How To Create A Save-The-Date Page

 You will obviously want to add some relevant content to your new page.
 Some ideas you might consider are:

 - adding information about the fundraiser and/or the organization;

 - adding a logo image to the page (we'll be hiding the header where a logo may typically appear in the next step);

 - a Countdown element set to the Online Bidding start time;

 - a Donation Element... just in case someone is feeling generous when they arrive at the site or perhaps they know they won't be able to attend but would still like to contribute; and,

 - any additional information to entice your visitors to return when you are more ready for them.

-An example, there are still a couple of steps to consider...
+An example "Save The Date" page, there are still a couple of steps to consider...

-The following elements were used for the above example:
+The following elements were used in the above "Save The Date" example:

 # Hide The Menu